Dr. Mo is a cardiologist at Keck Medicine of USC and the director of the USC Women’s Cardiovascular Center.

 She grows her own food.

 “It’s pretty amazing when a little seed becomes an awesome cabbage.
 Having a garden teaches you many things about nature and nurture.
 When there is so much abundance of harvest, you have to think of different ways to cook zucchini or you realize why people can their tomatoes.
 It’s so fulfilling to grow your own fruits and vegetables.
-Tomatoes fresh off the vine taste better than anything I’ve ever had at a restaurant.”
+Fresh tomatoes, right off the vine taste better than anything I’ve ever had at a restaurant.”